rqlite/rqlite.io/content/en/docs/Clustering/general-guidelines/_index.md

 ```
 _If a node receives a join request, and that node is not actually the leader of the cluster, the receiving node will automatically redirect the requesting node to the Leader node.
 As a result a node can actually join a cluster by contacting any node in the cluster.
 You can also specify multiple join addresses, and the node will try each address until joining is successful._

 Once executed you now have a cluster of two nodes.
-Of course, for fault-tolerance you need a 3-node cluster, so launch a third node like so on _host3_:
+But for fault-tolerance you actually need a 3-node cluster, so launch a third node like so on _host3_:
 ```bash
 # Run this on host 3:
 $ rqlited -node-id 3 -http-addr host3:4001 -raft-addr host3:4002 -join http://host1:4001 ~/node